American Story: American Horror Stories (2021–present)

-American Love Story

-On August 13, 2021, it was announced that FX had ordered a new spin-off series American Love Story.
-The first installment will depict the whirlwind courtship and marriage of John F. Kennedy Jr. and Carolyn Bessette-Kennedy.

-American Sports Story
+American Sports Story (2024–present)

 On August 13, 2021, it was announced that FX had ordered a new spin-off limited series American Sports Story.
 The first installment, based on the podcast Gladiator: Aaron Hernandez and Football Inc. from The Boston Globe and Wondery, will focus on the rise and fall of former NFL player Aaron Hernandez.
 In January 2023, it was reported that the series was "heading toward production".
-Principal photography is scheduled to begin on April 3, 2023, in Jersey City, New Jersey.
+Principal photography began on April 3, 2023, in Jersey City, New Jersey.
+Filming was suspended in July due to the 2023 SAG-AFTRA strike.
+The series premiered on September 17, 2024.